tecnico-ami/Project-Overview/README.md

 1. Problem
 _Given the chosen scenario, what is the problem being solved?_
+_What is the value to be added by the solution?_
 Use around 200 words.
   1.1.
 Assumptions
   _Which conditions are assumed to be true for the solution to operate as intended?_
   1.2.
-Requirements
+Solution Requirements
   _Which requirements were identified for the solution?_
   Present as a list.
 2. Proposed solution
   2.1.
 Overview
   Diagram and explanation with at most 200 words.
+  2.2 Logical design
+    2.2.1 Functionalities to develop
+    Identify functions that the solution will perform.
+    2.2.2 Communication channel(s)
+    Identify communicating entities and the messages they exchange with a sequence or collaboration diagram.
+  2.3 Technology selection
-  2.2 Platform
+    2.3.1 Platform
     Identify the main development platform (e.g. Arduino IDE, Android Studio, etc.)
-  2.3.
-Functionalities to develop
-  Identify communicating entities and the messages they exchange with a sequence or collaboration diagram.
-  Choose language for implementation.
+    Choose language(s) for implementation.
-  2.4.
-Communication channel(s)
-  Identify communicating entities.
-  2.5.
+    2.3.2.
 Deployment
-  Describe distinct devices and how they will be interconnected.
+    Describe how the devices wil be assembled and interconnected for the demonstrator.
 3. Plan
   3.1.
 Tasks
   Describe tasks required to gradually develop the work.
+  Start with the core functionalities, and then more advanced functions.
   3.2.
 Schedule
-  Calendar of the tasks, assignment of group members to tasks.
+  Calendar of the tasks and assignment of group members to tasks.
-4. References
+4. Bill-of-materials
-Tools, libraries, and other references that will be used in the project.
+  4.1 Hardware
+  List of hardware components required for the work, and their purpose.
+  4.2 Software
+  Tools and libraries to use, and their purpose.
+5. Bibliography
+  Scientific and technical publications cited in the proposal text.

 ## 2.4.
 Await approval